← All claims

 2015 · Gut

-RCT supports moderate Proof-of-concept: dietary colonic-propionate raises endogenous GLP-1/PYY and curbs intake
+RCT tested-null moderate Proof-of-concept: dietary colonic-propionate raises endogenous GLP-1/PYY and curbs intake

 Educational only, not medical advice.
 Grades and scores reflect published evidence weighted by study design and quality; see the methodology.